Felix Fun with Ron Handler

-I don’t recommend seeing art on an empty stomach, so here’s a couple of tips if you’re staying at the Hollywood Roosevelt for the Felix Art Fair or just having fun in Hollywood.
+Felix is a young, exciting art fair held each February, connecting galleries with collectors in the historic, hip splendor of the Hollywood Roosevelt Hotel.
+I don’t recommend seeing art on an empty stomach, so here’s a couple of tips whether you’re staying at the Hollywood Roosevelt for the Fair or just having fun in Hollywood.

 Clark Steet Diner is pretty fantastic for coffee and breakfast, also lunch.
 Probably about 10 min from the Hollywood Roosevelt by car.
 (Very crowded on the weekends) 🍳🥞